GalliumOS/Arc-theme/README.md

 Main distributions that meet these requirements are

 * Arch Linux and Arch Linux based distros
-* Ubuntu 15.04 and 15.10 (**Ubuntu 14.04 and 14.10 are not supported**)
+* Ubuntu 15.04, 15.10 and 16.04 (**Ubuntu 14.04 and 14.10 are not supported**)
 * elementary OS Freya
-* Debian Jessie, Testing or Unstable
+* Debian 8, Testing or Unstable
 * Gentoo
-* Fedora 21, 22 and 23
+* Fedora 21 - 24
-* OpenSuse 13.2 and Tumbleweed
+* openSUSE 13.2, Leap 42.1 and Tumbleweed

-Derivatives of these distributions should work, aswell.
+Derivatives of these distributions should work, as well.

-If your distribution is not listed, please check the requirements yourself.
+If your distribution isn't listed, please check the requirements yourself.

 ### Installation